パスワードの安全性を高める

 How to change your passwords

-The most common reason people cite for not wanting to change passwords is the time it takes.
-It’s a manual process, and right now there’s no way around that.
+The most common reason people cite for not wanting to change passwords is the time required.
+It’s a manual process, and right now, there’s no way around that.
 But if you're not using a password manager, your vision of what the process looks like may be needlessly convoluted.

 The unknown can be scary.